ainsleyc/polld/README.md

 ```bash
 polld -h <statsd_host> -p <statsd_port> -i <interval> <taskfile>
 ```
 The taskfile is just a .js file that is run at each interval period.
-Inside the taskfile a handle to an instance of [node-statsd](https://github.com/sivy/node-statsd) that you can use to send your metrics.
+Provided inside the taskfile is a handle to an instance of [node-statsd](https://github.com/sivy/node-statsd) to send metrics to the statsd server.

 See /example for more details.